 Land Use Planning Board — See Ch.
 47.

-The Environmental Commission shall be composed of seven persons appointed by the Mayor, which persons shall be citizens and residents of the Township and one of whom shall also be a member of the Township Land Use Planning Board.
+The Committee shall be composed of seven persons appointed by Township Council, which persons shall be residents of the Township and one of whom shall also be a member of the Township Council.

-The Commissioners first appointed shall hold office for terms as follows: two members for one year, two members for two years and three members for three years, respectively, from the date in the year in which the appointments are made until their successors are duly appointed and have qualified.
+The Committee members first appointed shall hold office for terms as follows: two members for one year, two members for two years and three members for three years, except for the Council member who shall be appointed to a one-year term, respectively, from the date in the year in which the appointments are made until their successors are duly appointed and have qualified.
 Thereafter, all subsequent appointments shall be for the term of three years, and vacancies shall be filled for the unexpired term only and in the same manner as the original appointment was made.

-The Commission shall keep records of its meeting and activities and shall make an annual report on or before the first day of February and submit the same to the Township Council, which report shall be comprehensive and detailed, covering operations, receipts, disbursements and expenditures for the full year.
+The Committee shall keep records of its meeting and activities and shall make an annual report on or before the first day of February and submit the same to the Township Council.

-The Mayor shall designate one of the members to serve as Chairman and presiding officer of the Commission.
-The Commission is authorized to adopt bylaws governing its procedural operation.
+Township Council shall designate one of the members to serve as Chairperson of the Committee.